 'Pioggia' is the Italian word for 'rain' and that tells you what these overshoes are all about.
 They're made from a polyurethane-coated fabric that won't let water through.
 And when I say that it won't let water through, it really won't.
-I scrunched one of these up and left a pool or tap water in the fabric and it was still there a day later.
-Of course, that's not real-world testing but, believe me, water doesn't soak through here.
+Believe me, water doesn't soak through here.

-The waterproofing extends to the front seam which is internally taped to prevent leaks and the YKK zip is waterproof too.
-Well, it's about as waterproof as zips get; virtually nothing gets past it and there's a storm flap behind it to provide further defence.
+The waterproofing extends to the front seam which is internally taped to prevent leaks and the zip is waterproof too.
+Well, it's about as waterproof as zips get; virtually nothing gets past it.

-The sole is enclosed with just a hole for your cleat to poke through, and it's pretty hard wearing.
-I've been using these on and off for a couple of months and there's barely a scratch on the bottom.
-Obviously, as with any enclosed overshoes, you'll want to keep walking to a bare minimum to avoid damage, but these will last yonks if you're just tip-tapping to and from your bike.
+The sole is enclosed with just a hole for your cleat to poke through and another for the heel tab.
+The sole material is pretty hard wearing stuff.
+I've been using these on and off for a couple of months and there are just a couple of scratches on the bottom from walking over gravel – nothing much.
+The taller the heel tab on your shoes, the less likely the sole is to come into contact with the ground.
+As with any enclosed overshoes, you'll want to keep walking to a bare minimum to avoid damage, but these should last yonks if you're just tip-tapping to and from your bike.

 In showers and even steady rain, these will keep your feet dry, and they couldn't care less about road spray.
-If it absolutely hoses down, your feet will start to get damp sooner or later – that's just the way water is... it gets places.
+If it absolutely hoses down, your feet could start to get damp; that's just the way water is... it gets places.
 It soaks into tights and percolates down.
-But these keep it out as well as any overshoes I've used.
+But water can't get through the fabric or, in my experience, through that front seam.
+These keep it out as well as any overshoes I've used.

 Very good overshoes with several high-quality features; they keep water out really well